 Marks & Spencer

-M&S put a spooky new look on its popular range of confectionery and delighted its consumers around Halloween.
+This tops our list for best Halloween campaigns because the idea is a simple one.
+M&S put a spooky new look on its popular range of confectionery and delighted its consumers.
 Percy Pigs became Percy Pumpkins along with characters like Freaky Frogs, Vampire Fangs and Zombie Owls.
 Colin the Caterpillar was dressed up as Dracula.

-Hershey’s made use of the popular DIY trend and created a video to show how to turn chocolate into a cute party favour.
-It marketed this campaign well on social media and Hershey’s Halloween post received nearly 10000 total interactions on Facebook.
+Hershey’s made use of the popular DIY trend and created a video to show how to turn chocolate into a cute party favor.
+They promoted this campaign well on social media and as a result, Hershey’s Halloween post received nearly 10000 total interactions on Facebook.

 Urban Decay was calling all ghouls and gals by calling them on social media.
 It created a contest that was promoted across social media channels.
 They urged their audience to share their own Halloween looks with them.
 The winner was to receive cash prize and Urban Decay products were given out.